 - General (no tag) Use frequently when snow squall conditions are expected or observed, but mitigating actions, combined with societal context, will reduce the threat to safe travel. - SIGNIFICANT Use only when suspected or observed conditions, both meteorological and non-meteorological, suggest a substantial threat to safe travel, such that WEA is warranted to alert all devices in the path of the squall.

-Wireless Emergency Alerts (WEA) will be issued only for snow squall warnings with SIGNIFICANT impact tags.
+Wireless Emergency Alert (WEA) activation will only occur for snow squall warnings with SIGNIFICANT impact tags.

 7.3.5 Format